RaynerNYC/CapstoneProject/README.md

 <P>The Shiny app can be accessed at :
 https://raynernyc.shinyapps.io/TextPredictionApp/

-<BR>The slide deck can be viewed at :
+The slide deck can be viewed at : http://rpubs.com/RaynerNYC/TextPredictionApp
-http://rpubs.com/RaynerNYC/TextPredictionApp

-<BR>Milestone Report can be read at:
+Milestone Report can be read at: http://rpubs.com/RaynerNYC/MilestoneReport
-http://rpubs.com/RaynerNYC/MilestoneReport